alexmojaki/futurecoder/how_to_contribute.md

 **If you'd like to donate money, please do so at [open collective](https://opencollective.com/futurecoder).**

+**For translating futurecoder to languages other than English, [see this guide](https://github.com/alexmojaki/futurecoder/wiki/How-to-write-translations-for-futurecoder).**

 For starters, try using the platform to see what it's like.
 From the [table of contents](https://futurecoder.io/course/#toc) you can jump to any page and start immediately.
 No account needed.
 If you want to try all the debuggers, pick a page close to the end of the course where everything is enabled.
 See the [Controls](README.md#controls) section for instructions on enabling developer mode, this will allow you to skip or replay steps in a page to allow exploring more freely and quickly.

 Please [open an issue](https://github.com/alexmojaki/futurecoder/issues/new) about anything that's confusing, could be done better, or doesn't work.
 All suggestions and feedback are welcome.
 Tell me what interests you!